Welcome to a new mini-series here on the blog, all about hosting your own vacation rental property!

 - Composing the perfect Airbnb listing

-- How to clean your property between guests
+- How to quickly clean your property between guests

 - And finally, I’ll give you a long-term look at how it’s going and whether we feel it’s been a worthwhile endeavor.
 (That turned into this post on making your vacation rental home work for you.)

 So let’s jump in with the most daunting part of the whole process, getting your vacation home ready for rental.

 How to Set Up your Home as a Vacation Rental Property

 ~ This post contains affiliate links.
 If you click through and make a purchase, I may receive a small commission at no extra charge to you.
 Thanks for supporting The Palette Muse! ~